-B. Non-Discrimination and Anti-Harassment Policy
+B. Non-discrimination and anti-harassment policy

-The University does not tolerate discrimination or harassment based on or related to sex (including pregnancy), race, color, religion, national origin, age, disability, genetic information, protected veteran status, genetic information, sexual orientation, gender identity, gender expression, or other protected categories, classes, or characteristics.
-Texas Tech University System Regulation 07.10 Non-Discrimination and Anti-Harassment Policy and Complaint Procedure, adopted by Texas Tech University Health Sciences Center HSC OP 51.02 applies to all University students and University employees, visitors, applicants for admission to or employment with the University, as well as University affiliates and others conducting business on University campuses.
+The University does not tolerate discrimination or harassment based on or related to sex (including pregnancy), race, color, religion, national origin, age, disability, genetic information, protected veteran status, sexual orientation, gender identity, gender expression, or other protected categories, classes, or characteristics.
+T adopted by Texas Tech University Health Sciences Center HSC OP 51.02 applies to all University students and University employees, visitors, applicants for admission to or employment with the University, as well as University affiliates and others conducting business on University campuses.

 If a student has a complaint of discrimination or harassment by an employee, whether faculty, staff, or student employee (other than for Sexual Misconduct, which is addressed under Section C below), the provisions relating to the complaint process set forth in Texas Tech University System Regulation 07.10 and TTUHSC OP 51.02 shall apply.
-Students with such complaints of discrimination or harassment by an employee should contact the System Office of Equal Opportunity (OEO) and/or submit a completed Complaint of Discrimination or Harassment form to OEO, which is available at: https://www.texastech.edu/offices/equal-employment/.
+Students with such complaints of discrimination or harassment by an employee should contact the System Office of Equal Opportunity (OEO) and/or submit a completed Complaint of Discrimination or Harassment form to OEO, which is available at: https://cm.maxient.com/reportingform.php?TexasTechUnivH-SCSS&layout_id=4.
+OEO's complete contact.
 OEO's complete contact information is as follows: